-- How to Determine Expected Market Value of Stock
+How to Determine Fair Market Value of Household Items

 You can determine your fair market value of a household item by using one of several item valuation methods.
 If you donate household items to charity, you’ll value your items using guidelines that are accepted by the Internal Revenue Service.
 However, you’ll use a different method if you’re preparing household items for sale, reporting casualties or thefts, or simply satisfying your own general curiosity.